gemini-hlsw/seqexec/modules/edu.gemini.seqexec.server/TCS_Configuration.md

 ## Guide Configuration
 * M2 tip-tilt guide: activates the processing of tip tilt corrections in M2.
-* M2 tip-tilt correction sources: defines wich guiders to use.
+* M2 tip-tilt correction sources: defines which guiders to use.
 The alternatives are PWFS1, PWFS2, OIWFS and GAOS (Gems or Altair)
 * M2 coma guide: activates the processing of coma corrections in M2.
 * M1 guide: activates the processing of high order corrections in M1.